wallarm/product-documentation/docs/4.4/quickstart.md

 If `NGINX_BACKEND` is `example.com`, additionally pass the `-H 'Host: example.com'` option in the curl command.

 Since the node operates in the **monitoring** [filtration mode](admin-en/configure-wallarm-mode.md#available-filtration-modes) by default, the Wallarm node will not block the attack but will register it.
-To check that the attack has been registered, proceed to Wallarm Console → **Events**:
+To check that the attack has been registered, proceed to Wallarm Console → **Attacks**:

 ![Attacks in the interface](images/admin-guides/test-attacks-quickstart.png)